RFM analysis answers a number of urgent questions that consumer brands have about their businesses.

 Leveraging RFM Analysis for your brand

-By increasing the number of High Value Customers with high RFM Scores, your brand will grow faster, be more profitable, and have a more efficient and effective marketing spend.
-At Daasity, we’ve seen this to be universally true: the brands that focus efforts on maximizing value from their High Value Customers grow to be large, profitable brands.
+By increasing the number of high-value customers with high RFM Scores, your brand will grow faster, be more profitable, and have a more efficient and effective marketing spend.
+At Daasity, we’ve seen this to be universally true: the brands that focus efforts on maximizing value from their HVCs grow to be larger, more profitable brands.

 Avoiding the Bottom 20%

-Improving profitability and optimizing your marketing budget with RFM Analysis isn’t only about building value among your RFM Score customers but saying goodbye to your lowest RFM Score customers—not every customer you have will love you equally, and that’s okay.
-The Bottom 20% (RFM Score 9 and 10) of the brand’s customers only make up 3.1% of its total LTV, and the Bottom 10% make up a tiny 0.9% of LTV.
+Improving profitability and optimizing your marketing budget with RFM analysis isn’t only about building value among your high score customers but saying goodbye to your lowest RFM Score customers.

-For your customers with these low RFM Scores, you may be best served lowering/discontinuing your marketing spend dedicated to them and refocusing it on your High Value Customers to generate even greater value from them.
+For your customers with these low RFM Scores, you may be best served lowering/discontinuing your marketing spend dedicated to them and refocusing it on your HVCs to generate even greater value from them.

-- Customizing RFM based on your brand’s needs
+Customizing RFM Analysis in Daasity based on your brand’s needs

-We provide guidelines about how best to leverage each dimension, but if you’re ready to jump in and change how you have your RFM calculated, you can.
-Additionally, if you'd like help figuring out how best to tailor RFM dimensions for your brand, one of our super-powered data masters will be there to help.
+We provide guidelines about how best to leverage each dimension, but if you’re ready to jump in and change how you have your RFM calculated, you can:

 Final RFM Analysis thoughts